 - Research Methods class

-Please note: This is not a residential program.
-If you're interested in the STEM Research Experience with a residential component, please connect with our partners at Summer Discovery.
+Please note: This is NOT a residential program.
+Information regarding the STEM Research Experience residential program, offered through Summer Discovery, can be found here.

 For additional information, contact Dr. Kathryn Penzkover via email.